vSphere Self-Service Backup Portal

 In terms of vSphere Self-Service Backup Portal, a vSphere user that works with the portal is considered a tenant.
 To access the portal, a tenant uses the tenant account created by the Enterprise Manager administrator.
 The administrator can create tenant accounts for a separate vSphere user and a group of users.
 The tenant account settings define storage quota available to the tenant on the backup repository and settings for backup jobs created by the tenant.
 For more information, see Managing Tenant Accounts.

-To simplify backup job management for tenants, advanced job settings (such as backup settings and storage settings) and schedule settings are automatically populated from job templates.
+To simplify backup job management for tenants, advanced job settings (such as backup settings and storage settings) are automatically populated from job templates.
 The administrator can assign a separate template to each tenant account.

 When working with vSphere Self-Service Backup Portal, you can perform the following tasks:

 To let tenants work with vSphere Self-Service Backup Portal, the Veeam Backup Enterprise Manager administrator performs the following tasks: